 On the settings page, you'll be prompted to write down a message to show to the users after they complete your course.
 You can also add a call to action with a custom text and URL in addition to the message.
 After you're done adjusting these settings, click the Save changes button to publish the changes you made.

-After returning back to the main page of your course, enable the Completion certificates setting so that people can actually receive the certificate upon completion.
+After returning to the main page of your course, enable the Completion certificates setting so that people can actually receive the certificate upon completion.

 0:00

-Since the Courses app requires setup beforehand, we instructed you to set its visibility to Draft (hidden) while adding it to your whop.
+Since the Course app requires setup beforehand, we instructed you to set its visibility to Draft (hidden) while adding it to your whop.
 Now that you're done with setting up the course, let's select Visible as the visibility setting and click Save.

 0:00